sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * `-a "A{{20}}" -A "A{{20}}"`: remove series of 20 As in adapter sequences (`-a` for first read of the pair, `-A` for the second one)
         * The usual command-line syntax is `-a "A{20}"`.
 Here, brackets were doubled to prevent Snakemake from interpreting `{20}` as a wildcard

+Now, a few questions might come to mind when you need to use specific software in a workflow:

+* Is the software already installed in the machine I am working on?
+* If not, how do I install it quickly and easily?
+* How can I make sure that everyone using my workflow has it installed?
+With the exact same version?!

+To solve this problem, Snakemake can use package managers (more on this [later](5_reproducibility_snakemake.md#providing-a-rule-specific-conda-environment)) or container managers, like `docker` and `apptainer`, to deploy rule-specific environments.
+The latter is done with the **`container` directive** and its value should be the location of the image: it can be either a local path or a remote URL.
+Allowed URLs are everything supported by `apptainer`, including `shub://` and `docker://`.

+**Exercise:**

-**Exercise:** Complete the atropos command given above with parameters to specify inputs (files to trim) and outputs (trimmed files).
-You can find information on how to use `atropos` and its parameters with `atropos trim -h`.
-Then, implement a rule containing your command to trim reads contained in a .fastq files.
+* Complete the atropos command given above with parameters to specify inputs (files to trim) and outputs (trimmed files)
+    * You can find information on how to use `atropos` and its parameters with `atropos trim -h` or you can look at the tip below
+* Implement a rule containing your command to trim reads contained in a .fastq files
+    * You will need a rule name, and the `input`, `output`, `container` and `shell` directives
+    * The container image can be found at `https://depot.galaxyproject.org/singularity/atropos%3A1.1.32--py312hf67a6ed_2`

 ??? tip "atropos inputs and outputs"
     * .fastq files to trim are located in `data/`